alexandrnikitin/blog/_drafts/dotnet-generics-under-the-hood.md

 +-------------------------------------+
 ```

 ##### WinDbg

 To take a look at how they are presented in CLR [`WinDbg`][WinDbg] comes to the rescue - the great and powerful.
 It's a very powerful tool for debugging any application for Windows but it has awful user interface and user experience :flushed: There are plugins: [`SOS`][SOS] (Son of Strike) from CLR team and [`SOSex`][SOSex] from a 3rd party developer.

-The Son of Strike isn't just a nice name.
-When the CLR team was created they had informal name "Lightning".
+_The Son of Strike isn't just a nice name.
+When the CLR team was formed they had informal name "Lightning".
 They created a tool for debugging Runtime and called it "Strike".
-It was a very powerful tool that could do everything in CLR.
+It was a very powerful tool that could probably do everything in CLR.
 When time came to first release they limited it and called "Son of Strike".
-True story :wink:
+True story :wink:_

-##### Plain class example
+##### POCO example
 Let's take a simple class:

 ```csharp